-- Respiratory courses must be taken in the prescribed sequence.
-Students cannot progress to the next semester until they successfully complete all required courses for the previous semester. - Pass MAT 101 and ENG 101, and BIO 105 with a grade of C or higher as a prerequisite for entry into the Respiratory Care courses that begin in semester two. - Pass all respiratory courses with a grade of C or higher. - For respiratory courses that have a skill competency component, students must achieve both a satisfactory (70%) final skill competency evaluation and a satisfactory theory grade (70%) to pass the course.
-Students who do not earn a satisfactory passing grade in the theory component or do not achieve a satisfactory final skill competency evaluation are issued a failing (F) grade; such students must repeat the course.
-Final skill competency evaluations may be attempted no more than two times during any respiratory care course. - Students who fail the same course twice are academically terminated from the program. - Submit to drug screening and background checks, the results of which could affect eligibility to participate in clinical rotations. - Proof of health insurance (Las Vegas only). - The following are additional requirements for this program prior to entering direct patient care, students must provide proof of current immunizations or titers showing immunity as follows: - MMR (Measles Mumps and Rubella) series. - Varicella zoster series. - Negative TB test results (if test results are more than 12 months old, they must be from a two-step test).
-The QuantiFERON blood test is also a valid test. - If applicants have a history of a positive TB test, a chest X-ray is required - o Tetanus, diphtheria, pertussis. - o Polio - Hepatitis B series vaccination or signed declination.
+- Courses must be taken in the prescribed sequence.
+Students cannot progress to the next semester until they successfully complete all required courses in the previous semester. - □ Pass ENG 101 with a grade of 'C' or higher in order to progress in the program. - □ Students who fail the same course twice are academically terminated from the program. - Submit to drug screening and background checks, the results of which could affect eligibility to participate in clinical rotations. - □ Proof of health insurance (Las Vegas only). - □ The following are additional requirements for this program prior to entering direct patient care, students must provide proof of current immunizations and/or titers showing immunity as follows: - MMR (Measles Mumps and Rubella) series. - Varicella zoster series - Negative TB test results (if test results are more than 12 months old, they must be from a twostep test).
+The QuantiFERON blood test is also a valid test. - If applicants have a history of a positive TB test, a chest X-ray is required. - Tetanus, diphtheria, pertussis - o Polio - Hepatitis B series vaccination or signed declination.